Shalini Urs: MYRA

+Shalini Urs founded the Mysore Royal Academy (MYRA) School of Business in 2012.

 InfoFire podcast series

 As an Associate Editor of Information Matters, Shalini Urs conceptualized and initiated a video podcast series called InfoFire: Fireside chat series in January 2022.
 Each episode is a conversation with an expert on a topical theme.
 InfoFire brings visionaries and experts across different domains to share their perspectives on the chosen topic.